ehmatthes/pcc_3e/online_resources_site/docs/updates/index.md

 ---

 If you find an error in the book or can’t get something to work, please let me know!
-You can reach me through email at ehmatthes@gmail.com, on Mastodon at [fosstodon.org/@ehmatthes](https://fosstodon.org/@ehmatthes) or on Twitter at [@ehmatthes](https://twitter.com/ehmatthes).
+You can reach me through email at ehmatthes@gmail.com, on Mastodon at [@ehmatthes@fosstodon.org](https://fosstodon.org/@ehmatthes) or on Bluesky at [@ehmatthes.bsky.social](https://bsky.app/profile/ehmatthes.bsky.social).